dotnet/csharplang/Design-Process.md

 [This query](https://github.com/dotnet/csharplang/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22Proposal%20champion%22%20(milestone%3ABacklog%20OR%20milestone%3A%22Any%20Time%22%20OR%20milestone%3A%22Needs%20More%20Work%22%20OR%20milestone%3A%22Working%20Set%22%20))
 shows these issues.
 The development milestones mean the following:

-* `Working Set` - These are features that are being actively worked on by LDT members in some form; whether that's design work behind the scenes, active LDMs discussing the topics, or other actions.
+* `Working Set` - These are features that are being actively worked on by LDT and/or Roslyn compiler members in some form; whether that's design work behind the scenes, active LDMs discussing the topics, or other actions.
 * `Backlog` - These are features that have been approved for inclusion in C# at some LDM in the past, but are not currently being actively worked on.
 These are not open to community implementation; they are usually too large or involved to devote LDM time to unless we're willing to make an active effort to get them into the language.
 * `Needs More Work` - These are features that have been approved for inclusion in C# at some LDM in the past, but there are currently design aspects or blocking issues that